zberman2/LunarPhaseSimulator/README.md

 # LunarPhaseSimulator
 ASTR 390 Independent Study

-Study done by Zack Berman with the help of Professor Brian Dunne within the Astronomy department of the Universit of Illinois at Urbana-Champaign.
+Study done by Zack Berman with the help of Professor Brian Dunne within the Astronomy department of the University of Illinois at Urbana-Champaign.

 A Pen created at CodePen.io.
 You can find this one at http://codepen.io/anon/pen/RaKNXy.